Inclement Weather Updates

 Can I access the library?

 The NPC Library is currently open for students from 8 a.m. to 4 p.m.
 Monday through Friday.
-The library’s fall semester hours will start on August 24, 2020.
-Fall semester hours of operation are 8:00 am - 8:00 pm Monday through Thursday and 8:00 am – 4:00 pm on Friday.
-The library will also be open on Sunday from 4:00 pm – 8:00 pm.
+The library’s Fall semester hours of operation are 8:00 am - 6:00 pm Monday through Thursday, 8:00 am – 4:30 pm on Friday.
 The library will observe health safe guidelines with temperature screenings and tracing, wearing masks, and observing social distancing.
 Capacity will be limited due to spacing.

 How do I return a book to the library?